 Guns and Gods in my Genes

 McKee begins with the history and stories of his peaceful Scots-Irish ancestors in Canada.
 Then his adventure turns south and west as he follows the trail of his maternal grandfather, a Canadian preacher who married an American woman in Wisconsin in 1895, and braved the American Wild West from 1904 to 1907.
-The author delves into his grandparents' likely experience of the aftermath of the Indian Wars in Nebraska, and their life in a Wyoming town where a two-story brothel across from one of his churches and a sheriff who owned a saloon and dance hall, while carrying a gun with 20 notches, one for each man he had killed.
+The author delves into his grandparents' likely experience of the aftermath of the Indian Wars in Nebraska, and their life in a Wyoming town where a two-story brothel stood across from their church and parsonage, and where the sheriff owned a saloon and dance hall, while carrying a gun with 20 notches, one for each man he had killed.

 Much to his surprise, McKee finds his American ancestors were involved in every major conflict on North American soil: the Civil War, the American Revolution, and the French and Indian War.
-In the last chapters, McKee discovers and documents his Pilgrim ancestors who arrived on the Mayflower, landing at Plymouth in 1620, and their Puritan descendants who fought in the early Indian Wars of New England; conflicts which foretold the near-genocide of Native Americans throughout the land.
+In the last few chapters, McKee also discovers and documents his Pilgrim ancestors who arrived on the Mayflower, landing at Plymouth in 1620, and their Puritan descendants who fought in the early Indian Wars of New England; conflicts which foretold the near-genocide of Native Americans throughout the land.

-With the help of professional genealogical research, he tracks down and tells the stories of the heroes, villains, rascals, as well as, the godly and ordinary folk in his genes, discovering many facts and exposing myths.
-He also lets readers in on a personal struggle: whether to apply for Canadian-United States dual citizenship or remain only a Canadian.
+With the help of professional genealogical researchers and many excellent sources, McKee tracks down and tells the stories of the heroes, villains, rascals, as well as the godly and ordinary folk in his genes, while discovering many facts and exposing myths.
+He also lets readers in on a personal struggle: whether to apply for Canadian-American dual citizenship or remain only a Canadian.

 Buy in paperback and ebook on the links below:

 Also available at independent bookstores and libraries that can access the Ingram Book Catalog.

 Guns and Gods in My Genes is a poignant, intense exploration of research into the author’s ancestry where he begins in the modern day, talking to relatives and descendants in both the US and Canada, and gradually takes the reader back through 400 years to his first ancestors who arrived on the Mayflower.